mkellsy/rpi-case-model/README.md

 - Increased the thickness of the legs to better fit #4-40 x 3/8 screws without contacting the back of the screen.

 ### To assemble the case you will need;
-- 4 x #4-40 x 1/4 socket head cap screws
+- 4 x #4-40 x 1/4 socket head cap screws (If you don't use the retainer bracket) Used to attach the Raspberry Pi to the base.

-- 4 x #4-40 x 1/2 socket head cap screws
+- 4 x #6-32 x 3/4 socket head cap screws
+  Used to attach the top to the base.

+  > The screws will self tap, but it you have a #6-32 tap it is recommended to tab the mount holes on the base.

 ### To assemble the touchscreen case you will need;
-- 8 x #4-40 x 3/8 socket head cap screws
-- 4 x #4-40 x 3/4 socket head cap screws
+- 4 x #4-40 x 3/8 socket head cap screws
+  Used to attach the legs and the back to the screen.

   > The threads on the screen are M3, however #4-40 will work but might alter the threads.
 I used #4-40 screws because they are easier to find.

+- 4 x #6-32 x 1/2 socket head cap screws
+  Used to attach the frame to the back.

+- 4 x #4-32 x 1 socket head cap screws
+  Used to attach the cover to the back.

+  > The screws will self tap, but it you have a #6-32 tap it is recommended to tab the mount holes on the base.